by CMG Ron S

 Malabar Spinach

 Oh, I almost forgot.
 My thanks to Emily for gifting me a Malabar spinach plant last year.
 While the plant faked me out by appearing to die, it actually was spreading underground.
 Really!
 The plant is beautiful and would cover a fence if the deer were not cropping it back.
 I do not like to eat it as it tastes to me like a very unpleasant weed, but it does produce copious numbers of very small white flowers that attract many of what appear to be Clytie Ministreak butterflies.
 I have included a picture so if there are any lepidopterists reading this, please identify properly.
-We also have a surfeit of baby skunks that are almost as tame as our cats.
+We also have a surfeit of baby skunks that are almost as tame of our cats.
 These babies have been eating the dry cat food since their teeth came and think we are their parents.
 They rub up on our ankles.